mauricio-zamora-ucr/Industry-Dataset-for-MDL/README.md

 ## Repository structure ##

-The folder named [Real_videosframe_dataset](https://github.com/mazamorahdez/Industry-Dataset-for-MDL/tree/main/Real_videosframe_dataset) contains the specific folder for each one of the classe specified before.
+The folder named AUN NO SE HA SUBIDO contains the specific folder for each one of the tools, accesories and complements.

+The folder named [Real_videosframe_dataset](https://github.com/mazamorahdez/Industry-Dataset-for-MDL/tree/main/Real_videosframe_dataset) contains the folder for each video that is separated in frames.